ligerbots/butler/README.md

 - [] Allow members to auto-do attendance
 - [] Allow members to put in their attendance for the upcoming week via emojis
 - [] Remind build leads to message their channel on a status update
+- [] Have custom send out commands for execs

 https://api.slack.com/apps/A04E01L56FK